-At the 39th ICAO Assembly, in 2016, Member States agreed on a global market-based measure (MBM) which, together with other mitigation measures such as operational improvements, aircraft technology and the use of sustainable aviation fuels, will help achieve international aviation's aspirational goal of carbon neutral growth from 2020.
-This MBM will be implemented in the form of the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
-In line with Assembly Resolution A39-3, the average level of $CO_2$ emissions from international aviation covered by the scheme between 2019 and 2020 represents the basis for carbon neutral growth from 2020, against which emissions in future years must be compared.
+At the 39th ICAO Assembly, in 2016, Member States agreed on a global marketbased measure (MBM) which, together with other mitigation measures such as operational improvements, aircraft technology and the use of sustainable aviation fuels, will help achieve international aviation's aspirational goal of carbon neutral growth from 2020.
+This MBM will be implemented in the form of CORSIA.2 In line with Assembly Resolution A39-3, the average level of CO2 emissions from international aviation covered by the scheme between 2019 and 2020 represents the basis for carbon neutral growth from 2020, against which emissions in future years must be compared.
+CORSIA was adopted by the ICAO Council on the 27th of June, 2018, as Annex 16 Vol IV to the Chicago Convention of International Aviation.

-In any year from 2021, the sector's offsetting requirements for that year will be the difference between the international aviation $CO_2$ emissions covered by the scheme and the average baseline emissions of 2019 and 2020.
+In any year from 2021, the sector's offsetting requirements for that year will be the difference between the international aviation CO_2 emissions covered by the scheme and the average baseline emissions of 2019 and 2020.